 An inexpensive and essential piece of equipment for any home recording studio is a pop filter or pop shield, especially if you’re recording vocals.
 Pop filters not only protect your mic from vocalists’ spit, but they also block “plosives” and maintain the quality of your vocals.
 You can probably find a quality pop shield on Amazon for less than $30.

 Decent studio speakers or monitors are a must for any home recording studio.
 Without them, you may find that your work sounds very different (and less-than-desired) when played outside of your studio headphones.
 There are countless different speakers to choose from, but a few things to consider are amplification, placement in your studio, size, listening distance, and connection to your audio editing equipment.
 For a direct link to your computer or audio interface, a USB connection will do, but for interfaces with balanced outputs, you’ll want a balanced XLR or jack input.

 Acoustic Room Treatments:

 When recording from a room or space in your home, you’ll need to think about more than just any sounds from the outside.
 The reverb of sounds within the recording area can affect the audio as well, so you will need to install acoustic panels and diffusers on the walls to create an accurate acoustic environment and make your sound better.
-You can make your own panels for a fraction of the cost of acoustic treatments, which can get pretty pricey.
+You can make your own panels and DIY bass traps for a fraction of the cost of acoustic treatments, which can get pretty pricey.

 Use the tips above, start recording your tunes, and maybe you’ll catch your big break!